AOriole/git-github/1_git_basic.md

 - Working on a bug or new feature --> always create a new branch --> branch parallel to main --> Tested --> Merge into Main branch

 ```
+  git branch : know the branch you're curretlly on <-- to which Head* ptr points
   git checkout : know current branch status
-  git checkout branch : know the brach youre curretlly on <-- to which Head\* ptr points
   git checkout branch-name : switch to this branch
 ```